Fate of entanglement in one-dimensional fermion liquid with coherent particle loss

-{\emph{Correlation in Momentum Space.}}-- By Fourier transforming the correlator ~\eqref{Ct} to momentum-space, one can immediately get the dynamics of quasi-particles in k-space, which is depicted in Fig.~\ref{mainfig}(d).
-It shows a left-right asymmetry, where the left-moving (right-moving) particle is identified with the sign of the group velocity $v=dE/dk$, $\text{sign}[v]=-1(+1)$ corresponds left-movers (right-movers).
-Such an asymmetry originates from the non-reciprocal hoppings and indicate the NHSE in OBC since particles will pile up at one side if there are endpoints.
+{\emph{Correlation in Momentum Space.}}-- Upon Fourier transforming the correlator given by Eq.\eqref{Ct} into momentum space, the dynamics of quasi-particles in k-space can be readily obtained, as illustrated in Fig.\ref{mainf}(d).
+This plot exhibits a left-right asymmetry, wherein the sign of the group velocity $v=dE/dk$ identifies the left-moving (right-moving) particle, such that $\text{sign}[v]=-1(+1)$ corresponds to left-movers (right-movers).
+This asymmetry is a consequence of the non-reciprocal hoppings and is indicative of NHSE in OBC since particles tend to accumulate at one side if there are endpoints.

-Now we consider the time evolution of a system in presence of both a density-density interaction and the particle loss.
-Assume the interaction and the particle loss is turned on simultaneously at $t = 0$, at short time $t$, the Fermi surface is still well-defined.
-Thus with the bosonization, the short time dynamics can be studied with the Luttinger liquid Hamiltonian
+We now turn our attention to the time evolution of a system subject to both density-density interaction and particle loss.
+Let us assume that the particle loss is activated at $t=0$.
+At short times, the Fermi surface remains well-defined, and consequently, the short-time dynamics can be examined using the Luttinger liquid Hamiltonian via bosonization: